Program overview

 Graduates of the Project Management program can explore a variety of career opportunities across different sectors in Canada.
 Here are some potential job roles:

-- Project Analyst: Analyzes project data and performance metrics to provide insights and recommendations for improvement.
+• Project Analyst: Analyzes project data and performance metrics to identify areas for improvement and ensure project success.

 These roles are essential in various industries, including information technology, construction, healthcare, and education, providing graduates with a wide range of employment opportunities.